gwenblum/Tech-Community-1/234-containerized-apm-with-java-app-and-config-on-gke/README.md

 With this setup, the pods and nodes of the Kubernetes cluster can scaleout, the [Aternity APM](https://www.riverbed.com/products/application-performance-monitoring) will collect every transaction.

-This cookbook is based on the [Cookbook 233](../233-containerized-apm-with-java-app-on-gke/) and shows how to add optional APM configuration to the Kubernetes manifest (in Step 1 and Step 5)
+This cookbook is based on the [Cookbook 233](../233-containerized-apm-with-java-app-on-gke/) and adds details on how to set APM configuration in the Kubernetes manifest (in Step 1 and Step 5)

 ## Prerequisites